 Throughout the second year, students typically study materials to extend their understanding of the introductory year better.
 Modules and topics include; Electrochemistry, Ligand Field Theory, Spectroscopy, Computational Chemistry and Functional Group Chemistry.
 During the second year, students may be able to explore areas of interest and specialise by taking additional non-compulsory modules of their choice.

-The third and fourth years will differ depending on the degree programme and university that candidates select.
+The third and fourth years will differ depending on the degree programme and university that candidates select (Learn more – How to find the right university course for you).
 Students tend to have more freedom in the modules that they choose for their final years, undertaking advanced modules in organic, inorganic and physical chemistry.

 How will I be assessed?

-In some cases, students are assessed through examinations, tutorials and workshops as well as laboratory reports and performance.
+In some cases, students are assessed through examinations, tutorials and workshops as well as laboratory reports and performance (Learn more – University terms glossary).
 Students are also offered the opportunity to re-sit end of module exams throughout the academic year, and the grades achieved during the introductory year do not count towards the final degree award.

 What skills will I learn from studying Chemistry?